IAHCSMM CRCST Practice Test – Chapter 15 Low-Temperature Sterilization

 See also:

-The main sterilization methods discussed in this chapter are 100% Ethylene Oxide (EtO), Hydrogen Peroxide Gas Plasma, Vaporized Hydrogen Peroxide, and Ozone (O3).
-Each method’s advantages and limitations are outlined in detail, with aspects such as environmental safety, compatibility with medical devices, process time, and potential health risks being the main points of discussion.
+This chapter discusses the main sterilization methods: 100% Ethylene Oxide (EtO), Hydrogen Peroxide Gas Plasma, Vaporized Hydrogen Peroxide, and Ozone (O3).
+Each method’s advantages and limitations are outlined in detail, with aspects such as environmental safety, compatibility with medical devices, process time, and potential health risks being the main discussion points.